Anthropological Background

 To gain a genuine understanding of user behavior, I employ key ethnographic methods such as in-depth interviews and participant observation, ensuring designs reflect real-world complexity.

-I validate every design proposal by testing it with real users, ensuring that final solutions are not just functional, but truly meaningful and relevant.
+I continuously validate design hypotheses through rigorous user testing, ensuring that final solutions are not just functional, but profoundly impactful and relevant to the end-user.

 End-to-end ownership of UX research and project management within multidisciplinary, cross-functional teams.